ESRI Personal GeoDatabase

 In order to facilitate compatibility with different configurations, the PGEO_DRIVER_TEMPLATE Config Option was added to provide a way to programmatically set the DSN programmatically with the filename as an argument.
 In cases where the driver name is known, this allows for the construction of the DSN based on that information in a manner similar to the default (used for Windows access to the Microsoft Access Driver).

 OGR treats all feature tables as layers.
 Most geometry types should be supported, including 3D data.
-Measures information will be discarded.
+Measure information (m value) is also supported.
 Coordinate system information should be properly associated with layers.

 Currently the OGR Personal Geodatabase driver does not take advantage of spatial indexes for fast spatial queries, though that may be added in the future.